harmen91/nightscout-docker-simple/README.md

 sudo docker run hello-world
 ```

-### Step 3 - Install and configure nginx proxy manager
+### Step 3 - Install and configure Nginx Proxy Manager

-We’ll create a folder “apps” to hold all of our docker-compose scripts, and a folder for nginxproxymanager inside that folder.
+Create a folder “apps” to hold all of the docker-compose scripts, and create a folder for nginxproxymanager inside that folder.

 ```
 mkdir apps